 |Captured English 2nd Rate at the Texel Naval Museum|

 The book itself gives a good overview of the war and is written in a direct and easy style.
 It is not a dry read.
 Helion books from this series seem somehow more substantial than Osprey titles in page count whichcan mean more information.
 Solebay was a big battle involving nearly 160 ships from three fleets - French, English and Dutch.
 The Texel (pronounced Tessel) was of similar size.
-I wont; spoil the ending for potential customers but these were full on battles not skirmishes involving small parts of each fleet.
+I wont spoil the ending for potential customers but these were full on battles not skirmishes involving small parts of each fleet.
 Often large fleet actions of the Dutch wars carried on for days.
+The battle accounts are lively and easy to follow with the challenges of command and control being the most remarkable features.
+The fleets which took part in these battles were much larger than Napoleonic fleets.

 One thing I did notice about the book was the number of portrait style illustrations of personalities it contained.
 There are perhaps a few too many of these and their inclusion may be at the expense of battle shots or commissioned artwork.
 I personally would have benefitted from a few diagrams showing fleet movement during the battles.
 These actions were large and confused affairs and deployment of fleet course traces could have eased understanding for those like me stimulated by visual cues.
 The text is undoubtedly helpful and for those who know the coastlines of both eastern England and the Spanish Netherlands and can tell their WSW from their ESE, the descriptions should provide enough information to minimize or eliminate directional confusion.